Skip to main content

 Tamper Detection

-Change any byte in any file and verification fails.
+Edit any field in the evidence bundle and verification fails.
 Try it.

 Chain Integrity